Patawomeck Indian Tribe of Virginia: Status

+Discussion of legitimacy

 The Stafford County Historical Society opposes federal recognition of the Patawomeck Indian Tribe of Virginia since it could find no documentation connecting members of the state-recognized tribe to the historical Native Americans who lived along the Potomac River.
 In 2023, the society's president, Connie Hilker, wrote: “After a two-and-a-half-year review of all available sources and scholarship, SCHS finds no evidence to support the PITV’s claim of tribal continuity … or that the current members of the organization are descendants of the original Patawomeck tribe."
 While the historical Patawomeck people lived in what is now Stafford County into the 17th-century, no historical records confirm that the tribe lived there much after their 1666 massacre.

-The PITV lawyer, Charlie Payne, disagrees with historical society's findings.
+The Patawomeck tribe's lawyer, Charlie Payne, disagrees with the historical society's findings.
+Anthropologists Danielle Moretti-Langholtz and Buck Woodard, professors at the College of William and Mary who have worked with the tribe, say the tribe has documented history via oral histories and interviews, as well as reports from the Pamunkey.
+They also write that the Virginia Council of Indians did not exist to mandate criteria for recognition, and had not agreed on standards for recognition.
+They were former members of the Council themselves.

+The Stafford County Board of Supervisors voted unanimously to stop leasing land to the tribe in 2025, due to concerns about their legitimacy.
+The County Administrator stated the Board has attempted to obtain more records from the tribe, but were not given any.
+The Board stated that if documentation was provided, they would reconsider their decision.